geosrs/pycellular/README.md

 ### 3. Define the initial cell state

-The beginning state on turn 0 of every cell.
+This beginning state makes each cell initially dead.

-	initial = {'alive':0}
+	initial = lambda: {'alive':0}

+A random initial state:

+	initial = labmda: {'alive': random.randint(0,1)}

+### 4. Define your neighbor function

+This function allows you to customize which other cells are the neighbors the current cell cares about.
+It takes the x,y position of the current cell and returns the x,y positions of all the neighbors you want access to inside the transition funciton.

+	def neighbors(x,y):
+		return [
+			(x,   y+1), # north
+			(x+1, y+1), # northeast
+			(x+1, y),   # east
+			(x+1, y-1), # southeast
+			(x,   y-1), # south
+			(x-1, y-1), # southwest
+			(x-1, y),   # west
+			(x-1, y+1)  # northwest
+		]

+With these neighbors defined, the "neighbors" parameter in your transition function will be initialized to the above 8 cell objects.

+neighbors() can return anything; whatever works best for your transition function.
+It may be a list of tuples or a dictionary if you want more data annotation.

 ### 4. Initialize the cellular automata universe

-Pass in the initial state, the transition function, and the color function
+Pass in the initial state function, the transition function, the color function, and the neighbors function

-	u = universe.Universe(initial, transition, color)
+	u = universe.Universe(initial, transition, color, neighbors)

-### 5. Initialize the visualization of your CA (the "perceiver")
+### 5. Initialize the visualization of your automata (the "perceiver")

-Pass the universe to the constructor.
+Pass the universe to the Perceiver constructor.
 You may optionally pass a cell size (in pixels) and the dimensions of the grid (as a pair)

 	p = Perceiver(u)